 4. It’s Not the Most Common Bill

-In 2017, there were 12.1 billion $1 bills in circulation, according to the Federal Reserve.
+In 2018, there were 12.4 billion $1 bills in circulation, according to the Federal Reserve.
 Surprisingly, there are more $100 bills than $1 bills floating around the country.
-Learn what $100 was worth in the decade you were born.
 Here’s a circulation breakdown:

 The $1 bill is also the least expensive to produce, costing only 5.6 cents per note — the same cost to produce a $2 bill, according to the Federal Reserve.
 The $100 bill is the most expensive at 13.2 cents per bill.